 Example 3: Get the average marks of six subjects using the Multiple Inheritance

-Let's create another program to print the average marks of six subjects using the multiple Inheritance in the C++ programming language.
+Let's develop a new application to display the mean scores of six subjects by leveraging multiple Inheritance within the C++ programming language.

 Program3.cpp